holistics/custom-chart-library/stacked_bar_chart_sort_by_size/README.md

 ## Use-case

-When you want to analyze a metric by customer concentration, it might be more meaningful to order such segments by their size, instead of by alphabetical order.
+When you are analyzing a metric by customer concentration, it might be more meaningful to order such segments by their **size**, instead of by **alphabetical order**.

 ## Chart code